Bipolar disorder is a relatively common mental health condition. Can cannabidiol, also known as CBD, help treat the symptoms?

 The above study was published over a decade ago.
 There are no newer studies on the potential effects of CBD on bipolar disorder.

 More research is needed, especially on the effects of CBD during a depressive episode.
-Since some (limited) research suggests CBD may have anti-depressant effects, researchers have suggested that CBD’s effects on depressive episodes should be studied.
+Since some (limited) research suggests CBD may have anti-depressant effects,

 In short, there’s little evidence that CBD could help with symptoms of bipolar disorder.